 - Safe/loving touching vs. unsafe/yukky touching

-- being made to touch someone else’s private parts
+- Being made to touch some else’s private parts

 - The importance of feelings

 Children need to learn to identify and understand the different feelings that they have.
 Teach children to trust their own feelings and act upon them.
 Recognising feelings that indicate that something is not right or comfortable can help children resist uncomfortable touches.

 The sexual abuse of children relies heavily on children keeping secrets.
 Children need to learn that not all secrets are good, and that they shouldn’t keep any secrets that hurt, frighten, worry or confuse them.
 It can be a good idea to distinguish between a surprise (a ‘nice secret’) and a yuckky secret.

 - Developing a keeping safe plan

 Teach children they have the right to be assertive and say “NO” to people if they want to or when they get uncomfortable feelings.
 You may want to practice with your child things they can do if they feel uncomfortable about someone touching themKeeping the safe plan: